Rigging Universal Health Coverage

 It seems to me that the pricing system is upside-down.
 Doctors should publish their prices and insurance companies that will accept that doctor will agree to pay that published price (of course allowing for the copay structure).
 Doctors who charge higher prices would not be accepted by as many insurance companies and insurance companies who would not pay enough to cover the costs to doctors would not be able to offer access to as many doctors.
 People without insurance would also be able to make informed choices on the services they use.
 If my experience is any guide, the option of health savings accounts combined with a high deductible policy (sometimes called catastrophic coverage) would look much more desirable to more people.

-5 replies on “Rigging Universal Health Coverage”
+5 responses to “Rigging Universal Health Coverage”

 I look forward to reading your blog.
 The thing this debate really needs is more accurate information so that people understand what’s really happening to their health care dollars.